At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 - insomnia or prolonged sleep,

-- distraction and forgetfulness.
+- absent-mindedness and forgetfulness.

 Some women may experience more severe symptoms: